raspberrypi/documentation/configuration/security.md

 ## Installing fail2ban

-[fail2ban](www.fail2ban.org) is a scanner, written in Python, that examines the log files produced by the Raspberry Pi, and checks them for suspicious activity.
+If you are using your Raspberry Pi as some sort of server, for example ```ssh``` or a webserver, your firewall will have deliberate 'holes' in it to let the server traffic through.
+In these cases, [fail2ban](www.fail2ban.org) can be useful.
+Fail2ban is a scanner, written in Python, that examines the log files produced by the Raspberry Pi, and checks them for suspicious activity.
 This catches things like multiple, brute force atttempts to login, and can inform any installed firewall to stop any futher attempts to log in from suspicious IP addresses.
 It avoids the need to manually read log files for intrusion attempts, and update the firewall (via `iptables`) to prevent them.

 Install `fail2ban` using the following command.
 ```